abeleinin/Metal-Puzzles/README.md

 ## Puzzle 4: Map 2D

 Implement a kernel that adds 10 to each position of `a` and stores it in `out`.
 Input `a` is 2D and square.
 You have more threads than positions.

+**Note:** All memory in Metal is represented as a 1D array, so direct 2D indexing is not supported.

 ```python
 def map_2D_test(a: mx.array):